brucezztong/ZZTong-Prefabs/README.txt

 Adjusted version number style in ModInfo.xml.
 (No letters?
 Really?)
 Added store_s_01 for countrytown.
 Added slabhouse_01 to go with a Reddit request.
+Added house_04 because I wanted to make an A-Frame house.
 Gave KZMB Radio a better antenna tower.
 Added minefield markers to Strip_Mall_01 as suggested by players.
 Added lot_vacant_01 and lot_vacant_02.